IzanamiiDevv/IzanamiiDevv/README.md

 </a>

 <br>
-⚠️NOTE⚠️:This does not indicate my skill level or language proficiency, it's merely a GitHub metric of which languages I have the most code of on GitHub.
+**NOTE:**This does not indicate my skill level or language proficiency, it's merely a GitHub metric of which languages I have the most code of on GitHub.
 <hr>

  <div align="center">